OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

     Specification](http://open-services.net/bin/view/Main/OslcCoreSpecification)
     and the [Resource Shape constraint
     language](http://open-services.net/bin/view/Main/OSLCCoreSpecAppendixA#oslc_ResourceShape_Resource).
-    - Lyo Designer can also be used to solely model domains, as instructed under the [User Manual for Domain Specification Modelling](./user-manual-for-domain-specification-modellin).
+    - Lyo Designer can also be used to solely model domains, as instructed under the [Domain Specification Modelling Workshop](./domain-specification-modelling-workshop).
 -   **Toolchain View** – To allocate resources to tools.
 For each tool, the set of resources being exposes and/or consumed are defined.
 -   **Adapter Interface View** – To design the internal details of the